hubject/opcp/OPCP-1.0.0/docs/business-processes.md

  2. **Contract conclusion and vehicle assignment**
    - The MO concludes a charging contract for a specific customer's electric vehicle, using the vehicles Provisioning Certificate from the Provisioning Certificate Pool.
    - Providing contract data to the Certificate Provisioning Service or
-   - Providing contract information to V2G Mobility Operator CA
+   - Providing contract information to Hubject Mobility Operator CA
  3. **(Periodic) provisioning of contract data**
    - Signing contract data and storing in the CCP
-   - Generating contract data in V2G Mobility Operator CA and storing in the CCP
+   - Generating contract data in Hubject Mobility Operator CA and storing in the CCP
  4. **Installation of contract data**
    - Providing signed contract data to CPO-backend on request
    - Delivery of signed contract data to OEM-backend